grame-cncm/faustdoc/src/tutorials/jsfx.md

         );
 );
 (midi_event > 0) ? (control());
 ```

 ### MIDI polyphonic example

 As explained in the [MIDI](https://faustdoc.grame.fr/manual/midi/) documentation, Faust supports MIDI polyphonic audio plugins.
-These plugins respond to MIDI note inputs with three different data :
+These plugins respond to MIDI note inputs with three different data:

  - key or frequency
  - velocity or gain
  - a gate used to trigger an envelope

-Be careful that "key" will be a value between 0-127 while frequency will be converted to cycle per seconds.
+Be careful that *key* will be a value between 0-127 while frequency will be converted to cycle per seconds.
 Same mechanism applies to velocity (0-127) versus gain (0-1).
 The following code shows the basic mechanism of MIDI polyphonic instrument that compiles for JSFX.

 <!-- faust-run -->